-Programming Assignment 3 (60 points) Due: Tuesday, February 27, 2001
+Programming Assignment 3 (60 points) Due: 9 a.m., Friday, December 14, 2001

 Concurrent Server Using Go Back N

 This assignment builds on the experiences of Program 2 that implemented a simple client-server protocol on top of an emulated physical layer.
 This program is to be completed in two person teams or by individuals.
 At this stage of the course, the only single person projects that are encouraged are situations where your partner has dropped out of the course.